adithya-b-r/Dark-Tools/SpySnap/README.md

 # SpySnap

-SpySnap is an educational tool designed to demonstrate how webcams and their access can be managed and utilized in web applications.
+SpySnap is an educational tool designed to demonstrate webcam access management in web applications, fostering awareness of webcam security practices and access control.

+## Features

+- **Webcam Access:** Illustrates integration of webcam functionalities in web applications.
+- **Educational Purpose:** Intended for educational use to promote understanding of webcam security.
+- **Legal and Ethical:** Emphasizes responsible usage and adherence to privacy laws and ethical considerations.

 ## Usage